arnaud9145/azure-board-card-number/README.md

 - Go to details
 - Update

+# Known issues

+- When modifying the size on the card in the board and pressing **ENTER**, the column sum is not updated (clicking on the menu, or clicking on the screen to validate works)

 # TODO

 - [x] Make the plugin run automatically when you go on azure board, instead of clicking on the extension